lamm-mit/MARS/data/README.md

 ### PDFs_paper/ and MDs_paper/

 `PDFs_paper/` holds the folder structure for source PDF documents.
-PDFs are **not included** in this repository due to copyright restrictions.
 One dummy example spec sheet is provided in `InternalMaterials/` to illustrate the expected structure.
 The subfolders for PFAS papers, patents, and textbooks are empty stubs.

 `MDs_paper/` holds the corresponding markdown documents converted from PDFs.
 A dummy `InternalMaterials/` set is included (generated from the dummy spec sheet).
 The other subdirectories are empty stubs.